xnyan/domino/README.md

 Follow [the README file under /exp-test](https://github.com/xnyan/domino/tree/master/exp-test) to run differet protocols locally to test the installation.

-## Data Traces for Inter-Region Latency on Azure
+## Data Traces of the Inter-Region Latency on Azure

 Use the following two commands to download the data traces for the Globe setting (6 datacenters that are globally distributed) and the NA setting (9 datacenters that are located in North America).